 Most of our closest relatives only speak Italian.
 In the city we currently live in, most people only speak French.
 So there was no other option : other children had to learn both.

 Of course, if your spouse’s family comes from a different country, and you really want to avoid any relationship, than you shouldn’t raise a bilingual child.
 Forget everything about their language, their origins, their culinary tastes.
 They’ll probably hate you forever, and you’ll be sure never to see them again.

-Myth : When you raise a bilingual child, it will only create confusion in his head
+Myth : When you raise a bilingual child, it will only create confusion in her head

 At some point, I remember wanting to teach my oldest daughter some English.
 I then started to speak English after I’d pick her up from nursery school.